WV-design/Trinity-toolhead/README.md

 ## BOM:

-### GT2 belts only for now, gt3 is thicker and needs way more tension.
+### GT2 belts only for now, gt3 needs way more tension.

 | Amount | part | Note |
 |-|-|-|